To read this page in German, please click here.

 b) Use of data with respect to the operation of our website

 With respect to our websites, we collect information about you when you visit this website.
-We automatically collect information on your user behaviour and your interaction with us and register data concerning your computer or mobile device.
+We automatically collect information on your user behavior and your interaction with us and register data concerning your computer or mobile device.
 We collect, store and use data about each access to our website (so-called server log files).
 Access data include the name and URL of the accessed file

 - date and time of the access